-Unfortunately, there are no preventative vaccinations for hepatitis C, but early detection and advances in treatment can cure many strains of the disease.
+Unfortunately, there are no preventative vaccinations for HCV, but early detection and advances in treatment can cure many strains of the disease.

-The American Liver Foundation has a wealth of resources about preventing, screening/testing, treatment and living with hepatitis C, including a dedicated website hepc123.org, a national helpline – 1-800-GO-LIVER, on-line communities for people living with hepatitis C and a national database of liver specialists.
+The American Liver Foundation has a wealth of resources about preventing, screening/testing, treatment and living with HCV, including a dedicated website hepc123.org, a national helpline – 1-800-GO-LIVER, on-line communities for people living with hepatitis C and a national database of liver specialists.